unnamed-ii/react-cheese-shop/README.md

 - Moving to individual article (Article cards)
 - Moving to individual recipe (Recipes page, recipe cards)
 - Loading more recipes (Recipes page)

+- Instead of using LoadingAnimation in multiple components, try to create and use context +
 - Adding review (Reviews page) +
 - Changing password (Portfolio page) +
 - Functionality (Calculator page) +